rebase-energy/EnergyDataModel/README.md

 pip install -e .
 ```

+## Ways to Contribute
+We welcome contributions from anyone interested in this project!
+Here are some ways to contribute to **EnergyDataModel**:

+* Add a new energy system assets and concepts;
+* Propose updates to existing energy assets and concepts;
+* Create a converter to new data format; or
+* Create a converter to another energy data model.

+If you are interested in contributing, then feel free to join our [Community Slack](https://join.slack.com/t/rebase-community/shared_invite/zt-1dtd0tdo6-sXuCEy~zPnvJw4uUe~tKeA) so that we can discuss it.

 ## Contributors
 This project uses [allcontributors.org](https://allcontributors.org/) to recognize all contributors, including those that don't push code.